MooersLab/writingLogTemplateInOrg/README.md

   + `C-x u` to undo the last change.
   + `M-UP` or `M-DOWN` to shift lines up and down.
 UP and Down are the arrow keys.
   + `C-3 S-tab` to collapse the whole document while showing headlines down to the 3rd level.
 Change the number to collapse to a different level.
   + `C-x C-o` to show the outline view using consult.
 This is the same as `M-x consult-outline`.
 This consult command collapses the document into a more compact format than `C-s S-tab` command.
-It is easier to navigate as a result.
+As a result, it is easier to navigate.
 You have to install the consult package.

 The [latex-emacs profile](https://github.com/MooersLab/latex-emacs) can access org-mode because it is built into Emacs.

 ## Using with org-pomodoro

-The daily log section is the ideal place for running a pomodoro timer.
+The daily log section is the ideal place for running a Pomodoro timer.
 The daily entries have a property drawer.
-Place the cursor or point below the current day's heading and enter `C-c o` to start a pomodoro with the start and end times logged in a logbook in the property drawer.
+Place the cursor or point below the current day's heading and enter `C-c o` to start a Pomodoro with the start and end times logged in a logbook in the property drawer.

-## Bash function for creating writing log for a new project
+## Bash function for creating a writing log for a new project

-At the start of a writing project, use this function to write a copy of the writing log template to a file with the project name in it.
+At the start of a writing project, use this function to write a copy of the writing log template to a file with the project name.
 Store this Dash function in the `.bashrc` or `.zshrc` file.
 Oh shoot too

 ```bash